someoneonearthwholovestg/moonshot/README.md

-# moonshot
+# Project Moonshot
 A telegram bot for downloading and uploading Instagram images and video behind the scenes.
+The need for this project emerged when a couple of our memesters were unable to see instagram images and videos because they had not subscribed to the channel.
+Many of our members are do not take please in subscribing to those channels as it ruins their instagram feed.
+This bot shall make use of a single account and will immediately fetch images and videos based off the link posted on the group.